Servers: Configuration: Services

 Configuration Options Related Tasks Related Topics

-Use this page to set WebLogic service configuration settings that are specific to this server.
+This page allows you to set WebLogic service configuration settings that are specific to this server.

 Name Description Enable Default Connection Factories